tyaga/sfVkontaktePlugin/README.md

 In any place in your code you have:

-the model User
+the model sfVkontakteUser
-		$this->user // in actions, instance of model User class
+		$this->vkontakteUser // in actions, instance of model User class
-		$user 		// the same one in templates
+		$vkontakteUser 		// the same one in templates

 and vkontakte security user
-		$this->getUser() // in actions, instance of sfVkontakteUser
+		$this->getUser() // in actions, instance of sfVkontakteSecurityUser
 		$sf_user 		 // in templates

-Model User has a number of fields.
+Model sfVkontakteUser has a number of fields.
 First, it has all the fields defined in plugin app.yml.
 Also it has **settings** field - api settings that user set.
 Finally, it has a fetched_at field - date and time when users settings were saved.

-Use Doctrine Collection $this->user->Friends - to get friends list of current user.
+Use Doctrine Collection $this->vkontakteUser->Friends - to get friends list of current user.

 These fields are automatically updating every 24 hours (it can be changed by redefine getNeedFetch of your myUser class).